Spanair Flight 5022: Temperature sensor

-There was considerable interest in the faulty air temperature probe (the RAT sensor, located on the front of the aircraft near the cockpit) that initially caused the pilot to turn the aircraft back for maintenance before the second takeoff attempt.
-The mechanic simply deactivated the probe because the aircraft's Minimum Equipment List allowed it to be left inoperative.
+The faulty air temperature probe (the RAT sensor, located on the front of the aircraft near the cockpit) initially caused the pilot to turn the aircraft back for maintenance before the second takeoff attempt.
+The mechanic deactivated the probe because the aircraft's Minimum Equipment List allowed it to be left inoperative.
 On 22 August investigators interviewed the mechanic, who defended his action by saying that it had nothing to do with the crash.
 Spanair supported the mechanic's view that deactivation of the probe was an accepted procedure.
 Spanair stated that the problem detected on the first takeoff attempt was overheating caused by a temperature gauge's de-icing system, rather than a malfunction of the temperature gauge itself, and that since icing was not a risk on that flight, the de-icing system had been deactivated by the mechanic with the captain's approval.

 On 11 May 2010, leaked details from the cockpit voice recorder (CVR) were released by Spanish media.
 The recording showed that both pilots were concerned about a repair job performed earlier on the day of the crash, in which mechanics used an ice pack to cool an overheating temperature sensor and removed a fuse.
 The BBC reported that the judge investigating the crash was to question three mechanics on suspicion of manslaughter.
 These were the head of maintenance for Spanair at Barajas and the two mechanics who checked the aircraft before take-off.
-On September 19, 2012, the criminal case against mechanic Felipe García and his supervisor, José Antonio Viñuela, who together faced 154 counts of involuntary manslaughter and 18 counts of injuries, was shelved, leaving the defunct airline to face civil charges.
+On 19 September 2012 the criminal case against mechanic Felipe García and his supervisor, José Antonio Viñuela, who together faced 154 counts of involuntary manslaughter and 18 counts of injuries, was shelved, leaving the defunct airline to face civil charges.